BeauPrime/BeauRoutine/README.md

 // Routine.Wait will generate a coroutine that waits until
 // the coroutine that's being pointed at has expired. yield return myRoutine.Wait();

+// Yielding a Routine directly will have the same effect
+// as Routine.Wait
+yield return myRoutine;
 ```

 Routine objects can also be used to start BeauRoutines.